jcmgray/symmray/README.md

 ### Block sparse abelian symmetric arrays

-The core `AbelianArray` object consists of 3 main components:
+The core `AbelianArray` object consists of 4 main components:

 1. `.indices`: a sequence of `BlockIndex` instances describing the charge distribution and 'dualness' of each dimension.
 2. `.charge`: an overall charge for the array, which sets which combinations of index charges ('sectors') are allowed.
 3. `.blocks`: a dict mapping each non-zero sector to a 'raw' array.
+4. `.symmetry`: an object defining allowed charges and how they combine.

-Specific subclasses of `AbelianArray` have a `.symmetry` class attribute which defines the allowed charges and the rules for combining them.
+Specific subclasses of `AbelianArray` have a static `.symmetry` class attribute.

 The `BlockIndex` object consists of 2 main components: